 Her essays and articles appear in The New York Times’ Modern Love, The Atlantic, The Lily at Washington Post, Salon, The Los Angeles Review of Books, and others.

 She has won the Glimmer Train fiction open, the Boulevard Emerging Writers contest, the Mississippi Review fiction contest, the Lawrence Prize for best story in Michigan Quarterly Review, the Tennessee Williams/New Orleans Literary Festival fiction contest, and the Glenna Luschei Award from Prairie Schooner.

-Courtney holds an MFA from the Johns Hopkins Writing Seminars and a B.A. from Yale University, where she currently teaches.
-She has been awarded fellowships and scholarships from the MacDowell Colony, the Virginia Center for the Creative Arts, the Sewanee and Virginia Quarterly Review Writers’ Conferences, the Tin House Writer’s Workshop, Humanity in Action, and the Greater Baltimore Cultural Alliance (Rubys Artist Grant).
+Courtney holds an MFA from the Johns Hopkins Writing Seminars and a B.A. from Yale University, and has taught creative writing at both schools.
+She has received fellowships and scholarships from the MacDowell Colony, the Corporation of Yaddo, the Virginia Center for the Creative Arts, the Sewanee and Virginia Quarterly Review Writers’ Conferences, Humanity in Action, and the Greater Baltimore Cultural Alliance (Rubys Artist Grant).

 Just for fun, she also has a degree from Harvard Divinity School.